Which are those energy efficiency facts everybody should know?

 Now it’s time to stick to reality to fully understand this topic.
 There are differences between what’s sustainability and what’s energy efficiency.
 At least, both terms differ in their goal and point of view.
 What is sustainability if it’s not energy efficiency?

 Sustainability avoids any kind of impact on the environment.
 There is no interest behind it.
 Energy efficiency, however, focuses on increased profitability, and increased profitability leads to growth.
 From an efficient perspective, you will save money.
 Thus, there is a personal interest behind carrying out efficient techniques, either if you do it in your business or at home.
 From a sustainable perspective, with the energy efficiency you are still producing waste, you are still using energy and you are still contributing to the greenhouse effect.

 A perfectly sustainable business would have zero waste and would require zero input outside of growth.
 And it is possible.
 For instance, supplying the electricity for some offices from a renewable energy source would create zero waste, being a completely sustainable business.

 I will end up focusing on 3 faces of energy efficiency, to understand why it has been growing over the current century.
 We could call it as the 3 ingredients for an energy efficiency revolution:

-- Integrated design: An integrative design is the method for designing buildings that develops a holistic design (systems functioning as wholes).
-This method can easily drive to energy savings.
+- Integrated design: An integrative design is a method for designing buildings that develop a holistic design (systems functioning as wholes).
+This method can easily drive energy savings.
 New buildings are, for instance, designed as passive houses (ultra-low energy buildings).

-- Investment opportunity: the perspective taken for energy efficiency is long-term, but it entails a huge return on investment in a near future.
+- Investment opportunity: the perspective taken for energy efficiency is long-term, but it entails a huge return on investment in the near future.